seedy1/battleship/README.md

 any push or pull request to master.
 This makes sure all test pass and nothing did not break.
 I also made another workflow that builds the project as a portable application that uses an embedded Java runtime.
 For now this only creates a `batlleship.zip` file for linux.
-A future improvement I would be to make one for MacOS and Windows OS too.
+A future improvement I would be to make one for acOS and Windows OS too.
 ![CI/CD](git.png "Git")

 ## Game modes